 For the cottage garden style, think English countryside with full plants and plant beds and lots of colors.
 In this garden you won't see a lot of shrubs, but you will see a lot of perennials.

 A cottage garden doesn't use a lot of color blocking, but it does have lots of textures and light colors mixed together, using a wide variety of perennials and grasses.

-PROS: A variety of changing plant material all year long that attracts birds and butterflies.
+Pros of cottage landscape design: A variety of changing plant material all year long that attracts birds and butterflies.

-CONS: Fuller landscape beds with lots of color that require higher levels of upkeep and maintenance.
+Cons of cottage landscape design: Fuller landscape beds with lots of color that require higher levels of upkeep and maintenance.

 A Mix of Rustic and Modern Styles

 A newer landscape style that’s emerged recently is the rustic modern style.
 This landscape will still use boulders and wood but in a more polished way.